 Plain water is the best drink at mealtimes.
 Avoid sugary drinks as these can cause tooth decay.
 If you give your child fruit juice, dilute it with water first.

-For your baby's main milk drink, you can offer pasteurised whole (full-fat) cows' milk, or goats' or sheep's milk.
+For your baby's main milk drink, you can offer breast milk, pasteurised whole (full-fat) cows' milk, goats' or sheep's milk.

 From two years old, if your toddler is a good eater and growing well, they can have semi-skimmed milk.

 From five years – you can give 1% fat or skimmed milk.

 By the time your baby is 12 months old, they should have stopped using bottles with teats altogether.
 Your baby should be drinking from an open or free-flow cup – this helps them learn to sip rather than suck drinks (which is better for their teeth).

 Keep giving your baby daily vitamin supplements containing vitamins A, C and D until they are five years old.

 If you feed your baby infant formula, they don't need vitamin drops as long as they're having 500ml (about a pint) or more of formula a day.

 If you're under 18 or on benefits, you may be entitled to free Healthy Start vitamin drops and food vouchers.
 In some areas, Healthy Start vitamins are free to all families – ask your health visitor if they're free where you live.